-The Master of Arts in Missional Ministry is a 33-hour program designed for students to cultivate, grasp, engage, and live into missional Christianity.
-Courses are devised to help followers of Christ rediscover the mission of God, understand the postmodern cultural context, cultivate missional leaders, and minister effectively and fruitfully in the 21st century.
+The M.A. in Missional Ministry is designed for students to cultivate, engage, and live into missional Christianity.
+Courses are devised to help followers of Christ rediscover the mission of God, understand the postmodern cultural context, cultivate missional leaders, and minister effectively in the 21st century.

-MAMM MISSION STATEMENT
+PROGRAM MISSION STATEMENT

-The mission of the MA in Missional Ministry is to educate, train, and equip students to be effective leaders in God's mission for the 21st century postmodern cultural context.
+The mission of the M.A. in Missional Ministry is to educate, train, and equip students to be effective leaders in God's mission for the 21st century postmodern cultural context.

-MAMM PROGRAM PURPOSE
+PROGRAM PURPOSE AND GOALS

-The decline of Christendom provides the church an opportunity to rediscover its identity as a people sent by God into the world as gospel witnesses.
-A missional church understands it has been sent by God as missionaries into their own culture to make disciples of all peoples.
-A missional church is dependent upon the Holy Spirit to empower and lead believers as agents for evangelizing and making mature disciples of Jesus Christ.
-This program lays the foundations for missional ministry today and seeks to educate, train, and equip missional leaders.
+The decline of Christendom provides the church an opportunity to rediscover its identity as a people sent by God into the world as Gospel witnesses.
+A missional church understands it has been sent by God as missionaries into its own culture to make disciples of all people.
+A missional church is dependent on the Holy Spirit to empower and lead believers as agents for evangelizing and making mature disciples of Jesus Christ.
+This program lays the foundation for missional ministry and seeks to educate, train, and equip missional leaders.
+The overall goal of the program is to graduate students who understand the mission of God, engage the contemporary culture, develop missional leaders, communicate effectively in a digital world, think creatively about ministry and the church, and embody the Gospel.